 Use this page safely

-If you need to leave this page quickly, use the "Exit this page" button and you'll go to the Google homepage.
+If you need to leave this page quickly, use the "Exit this page" button and you'll go to the BBC homepage.
 If you're worried about someone knowing you have visited this website visit the cover your tracks page

 Anyone can be a victim of domestic violence and abuse.
 It can happen between intimate partners, household members or carers.